 Institute for its transparency and consistency in operational activities carry out internal audit continuously through a qualified person appointed on the roll of the institute.
 It focuses on routine activities and suggests the areas for improvement.
 The internal audit also aims at minimizing discrepancies to be identified through external audit.
 As an impact of judicious Internal audit, external auditors report has no adverse remarks regarding the state of affairs of the Institute.
 The financial audit of the institute is conducted annually by an independent external firm of Chartered Accountants.
 Auditors visit our premises twice a year owing to large volume of financial transactions.
 Our staff cooperates fully by providing all the necessary information and explanation, so that the audit can be completed on timely basis.
 Auditors give their opinion whether financial statements present true and fair view of state of affairs of the institute at the end of that financial year and whether the financial statements are prepared in accordance with specified Accounting and Auditing standards formats specified by ICAI.
 The audited financial statements are submitted to various competent authorities.
-These annual audited statements are available on institute website.
+These annual audited statements are available on institute website

-File Description Documents

-Upload any additional information View File

-Paste link for additional information Nil
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information https://drive.google.com/file/d/1pUkyUYBMT e8D8Fv4PPuiXWE3dfKcRplk/view?usp=sharing